SanjogWiz01/Data-Visualization/README.md

 ## Description

 This repo contains examples and exercises on data analysis using popular Python libraries.
-The notebooks demonstrate various techniques for data manipulation, visualization, and statistical analysis.
+The notebooks demonstrate various techniques for data manipulation, visualization, and statistical analysis with computer analysis.